The dynamical Schr\"odinger problem in abstract metric spaces: Introduction

 As a matter of fact neither the particular structure of the Wasserstein space nor the specific choice of the Boltzmann-Shannon functional are required to define the two problems in question (cf.\ a related discussion in the heuristic paper \cite{leger2019geometric}): one can of course define length-minimizing geodesics in any metric space $(\X,\sfd)$, and the Schr\"odinger problem (or at least its Benamou-Brenier formulation described above) merely involves an entropy functional and a corresponding Fisher information.
 Given such a reasonable entropy functional $\V$ on $\X$ that generates a gradient flow in a suitable sense, the corresponding Fisher information is expected to be nothing but the dissipation rate of $\V$ (along solutions of its own gradient flow), just as $I$ coincides with the rate of dissipation of the entropy $H$ along the heat flow.
 This observation is the starting point of the present paper, where we intend to study the abstract Schr\"odinger bridge problem or, in other words, the entropic approximation of geodesics in metric spaces.

+The first main result that we achieve is the \textbf{$\Gamma$-convergence (Theorems \ref{t:gconv1} and \ref{t:gconv2})}.
 Under very mild assumptions on $\X$ and $\V$, we will prove the solvability of the abstract $\eps$-Schr\"odinger problem and the $\Gamma$-convergence to the corresponding geodesic problem as $\eps\to 0$.
-We will also rigorously justify, in the metric setting, that any trajectory of a gradient flow solves an associated Schr\"odinger problem.
+We will also rigorously justify, in the metric setting, that any trajectory of a gradient flow solves an associated Schr\"odinger problem (Proposition \ref{p:gfs}).
 Leveraging a quantitative $AC^2$ estimate based on a straightforward chain-rule in the smooth Riemannian setting, the cornerstone of our analysis will be the systematic construction of an $\eps$-regularized entropic copy $(\gamma^\eps_t)_{t\in[0,1]}$ of any arbitrary curve $(\gamma_t)_{t\in[0,1]}$.
 These perturbed curves will provide recovery sequences for the $\Gamma$-convergence.
 Our construction is completely Eulerian and essentially consists in running the $\V$-gradient flow for a short time $h_\eps(t)$ starting at $\gamma_t$ for all $t$, for well-chosen functions $h_\eps\geq 0$.
 The challenge here will be to reproduce the (formal, differential) Riemannian chain-rule in metric spaces.
-Notably, an analogous pseudo-Riemannian idea has recently been used by A. Baradat and some of the authors \cite{BaradatMonsaingeon18,MV20} in order to prove the $\Gamma$-convergence for the classical dynamical Schr\"odinger problem on the Otto-Wasserstein space and for its counterpart on the non-commutative Fisher-Rao space, respectively.
-However, in those papers the computations were {\it ad hoc} and heavily exploited the underlying structures of the particular spaces as well as the properties of the particular flows (namely, of the classical heat flow and of its restriction to multivariate Gaussians), whereas here we derive everything from the existence of an abstract gradient flow on $\X$ driven by $\V$.
+This idea of perturbing curves ``in the direction of the gradient flow'' appeared first in \cite{erbar2015large} in a slightly different context.
+Notably and more recently, this approach has also been used independently by A. Baradat and some of the authors \cite{BaradatMonsaingeon18,MV20} in order to prove the $\Gamma$-convergence for the classical dynamical Schr\"odinger problem on the Otto-Wasserstein space and for its counterpart on the non-commutative Fisher-Rao space, respectively.
+However, in those papers the computations were {\it ad hoc} and heavily exploited the underlying structures of the particular spaces as well as the properties of the particular gradient flows (namely, of the classical heat flow and of its restriction to multivariate Gaussians), whereas here we derive everything from the existence of an abstract gradient flow on $\X$ driven by $\V$.